Kirk Herbstreit bets on Lane Kiffin at LSU: 'Wherever he goes, he's going to win'

 Lane Kiffin continues to dominate headlines six months into his tenure as LSU‘s head football coach, especially after a recent media blitz that included a controversial feature in Vanity Fair this week.
 Buried in the lengthy magazine feature released Monday, Kiffin sparked outrage when the former Ole Miss coach suggested the state’s history of segregation made recruiting elite talent more difficult than what he faces in Baton Rouge.

-Kiffin has since apologized for any offense taken by his comments to Vanity Fair in a statement to On3’s Wilson Alexander.
-Nevertheless, it continues to amp up attention on LSU during an eventful offseason that included a roster overhaul with 40 new transfer portal additions, including the No. 1 overall player in former Arizona State quarterback Sam Leavitt.
+Kiffin has since apologized for any offense taken by his comments to Vanity Fair in a statement to On3’s Wilson Alexander, but it nevertheless continues to amp up attention on LSU during an eventful offseason that included a roster overhaul with 40 new transfer portal additions, including the No. 1 overall player in former Arizona State quarterback Sam Leavitt.

-Given all those factors, as well as his history of infusing energy and excitement into his previous SEC stops at Tennessee and Ole Miss, ESPN’s Kirk Herbstreit is betting the over on the 51-year-old Kiffin.
-He believes he will become a massive success in Baton Rouge.
+Given all those factors, as well as his history of infusing energy and excitement into his previous SEC stops at Tennessee and Ole Miss, ESPN’s Kirk Herbstreit is betting the over on the 51-year-old Kiffin becoming a massive success in Baton Rouge.

 - 1New